kiwi0fruit/knitty/docs/knitty.md

     js: ["//", "/*", "*/"]
   ...

+  Extenstion to get from `comments-map` (can be set in stdin metadata only):

+  ---
+  knitty-comments-ext: 'py'
+  ...

 Options:
   -y, --yaml PATH  yaml metadata file (wrapped in ---... like in pandoc) with
                    settings for pre-knitty.
   --help           Show this message and exit.
 ```